decode-data/decode-data.github.io/docs/ga4/index.md

 These will be built from the latest data upon installation, but you will need to execute the `decoder_dataset_id.RUN_DECODER(start_date, end_date)` function to refresh output table with the transformed latest arriving data.

 ## Automation
 In order to efficiently automate the decoder, a simple BigQuery scheduled query can be used to call the `RUN_DECODER` function periodically (typically every hour).
-Since it is querying metadata to identify newly arriving date partitions, the underlying data is never queried, meaning that the compute required for the automation is predicatable and low (see the Compute Estimate section).
+Since it is querying metadata to identify newly arriving date partitions, the underlying data is never queried, meaning that the compute required for the automation is predictable and low (see the Compute Estimate section).

 Since Google indicates that inbound data can change up to 72 hours after arrival, we typically refresh the past 4 days of data on each identified arrival of new data.